-Rose stills.
+Rose goes still.
 Scorpius remembers the way she acted around Toby during the summer and he pays a little more attention to her reaction.

 "Toby and Caitlyn?" he can tell she's trying to keep her voice neutral.
 "Why Toby and Caitlyn?"

-(Scorpius thinks this is a little unfair – Caitlyn's pretty in that wholesome, angelic way).
+(Scorpius thinks this is a little unfair – Caitlyn's pretty in a wholesome, angelic way).